 Ferriss has genuine analytical, entrepreneurial skills.
 A lot flows naturally to him, but it’s not dumb luck because he clearly works hard.
 If you doubt his work ethic, look at his 600-plus page books.

 I sent one single e-mail to all supervisors that immediately turned 200 e-mails per day into fewer than 20 e-mails per week:… ‘Keep the customer happy.
-If it is a problem that costs less than $100 to fix, use your judgment and fix it yourself…without contacting me’.Timothy Ferriss
+If it is a problem that costs less than $100 to fix, use your judgment and fix it yourself…without contacting me’.Tim Ferriss

 Yet, Ferris underestimates how hard his analytical entrepreneurism would be for regular people who can’t do what says.
 Most folks can’t stop earning rent long enough to reinvent themselves.
 Few have the early success that gave him the cushion to launch his other endeavors.

 Even if you can’t apply his impassioned advice, Ferriss is entertaining and endlessly readable, unlike most self-help or life-reinvention books.
 You may tire of his self-aggrandizement and staccato short sentences.
 You may skip groups of pages, because after he makes an insightful point, he makes it again to be sure you recognized that he is capable of insight.
 Even so, you will mostly smile as you read and make notes of his more salient ideas and, in the end, you’ll be glad you entered his Energizer Bunny universe.